Microsoft Windows Games

 How to Run Windows Games

-Note: Windows 8 does not include any games out of the box.
-See the How to Install Windows Games section on this page for installing Windows games in Windows 8.
+Note: Windows 8 and Windows 10 does not include any games out of the box.
+See the How to Install Windows Games section on this page for installing Windows games in Windows 8 and Windows 10.

 Windows Games can be accessed via the Programs list in the Start Menu by following these steps.